 With respect to any motion picture which is based upon literary material covered by this Basic Agreement, the Guild may require that the Company provide the Guild with a security interest in the motion picture and those rights necessary for the distribution of said picture for the purpose of securing Residuals, as that term is used in Article 65 of the Basic Agreement, which are or may become due with respect to said motion picture.
-In the case of pictures on which employees covered under the DGA and/or SAG Basic Agreement are employed, the WGA's security interest will attach at the same time and in the same form, but consistent with this Article 47, as the security interest furnished to SAG and/or DGA.
-In the case of pictures on which no employees covered under the SAG and DGA Agreements are employed, the WGA may require the Company to provide such a security interest prior to commencement of principal photography of the motion picture.
+In the case of pictures on which employees covered under the DGA Basic Agreement and/or the SAG-AFTRA Codified Basic Agreement are employed, the WGA's security interest will attach at the same time and in the same form, but consistent with this Article 47, as the security interest furnished to the DGA and/or SAG-AFTRA.
+In the case of pictures on which no employees covered under the DGA or SAG-AFTRA Agreements are employed, the WGA may require the Company to provide such a security interest prior to commencement of principal photography of the motion picture.